flutter/website/src/content/get-started/fwe/user-input.md

 ### `SelectableText`

-Flutter's `Text` widget displays text on the screen, but app users aren't able to highlight, copy, etc. `SelectableText` will display a string of _user-selectable_ text with a single style.
+Flutter's `Text` widget displays text on the screen, but app users aren't able to highlight, copy, etc. `SelectableText` will display a string of _user-selectable_ text.
 {% render docs/code-and-image.md,
 image:"fwe/user-input/SelectableText.gif",
 caption: "This figure shows a string of text formatted with different text styles."